zilmoney/zil_remit_web/WORKFLOW_FIX.md

 5. Commit the changes
 6. The next push will trigger a successful deployment!

-This fix will resolve the "Dependencies lock file is not found" error.
+This fix will resolve both the "Dependencies lock file is not found" error and the "Cannot install with frozen-lockfile" error.